Bullseye (Marvel Comics): Early life and backstory

-Bullseye grew up in The Bronx, where he lived with his brother and their abusive father.
-His brother's main form of recreation was playing with rifles, leading him to become an expert shot.
-When he was 10 years old, his brother started a fire in their home in an unsuccessful attempt to kill their father.
-Shortly thereafter, Bullseye was placed in a foster home, and became a baseball player in high school.
-He was an extremely talented pitcher, and was offered a scholarship, but instead opted to enter the minor leagues.
-After three games, he was called up to play a sold-out Major League game.
-He had surrendered no hits the entire game, and in the bottom of the ninth with two outs, he became bored and requested the coach pull him from the game.
-The coach refused, and insisted that he finish the game.
-The opposing team's batter mocked him, accusing him of cowardice.
-Bullseye threw the ball at his head, killing him.
-As the ball struck, he said only one word: "Bullseye".
+Bullseye grew up in The Bronx, New York City, New York, where he lived with his brother and their abusive father.
+He became an expert shot by playing with his brother's rifles.
+When he was 10 years old, his brother tried to kill their father by setting fire to their home; shortly thereafter, Bullseye was placed in a foster home.
+In high school, he became a baseball player.
+An extremely talented pitcher, he was offered a college athletic scholarship, but opted to enter the minor leagues.
+After three games, he was called up to start a sold-out Major League game.
+He had surrendered no hits, and in the bottom of the ninth with two outs, he became bored and asked the coach pull him from the game.
+The coach insisted that he finish the game.
+After the opposing team's batter mocked him as a coward, Bullseye threw the ball at his head, killing him.
+As the ball struck, he said, "Bullseye".
 He was barred from professional baseball and convicted of manslaughter.

 This is a retcon of a previous origin story, which depicts Bullseye growing up as a below average student in a trailer park with an alcoholic, physically abusive father.
 In this version of events, Bullseye fakes his father's suicide using a handgun set off by a toy arrow.
 It is unclear how many elements of this version are actually true.